-Host-agent management method
+Host-agent management method:

-This method requires host-agent software that you install on the host server.
-The host-agent software allows the FAStT storage manager client program to manage the FAStT storage subsystem using the same Fibre Channel connections between the host server and the storage subsystem.
-You must install at least one management station and a software agent host.
+This method uses host-agent software that is installed on the host server.
+You must install at least one management station and a software-agent host.
 The management station can be the host or a workstation on the Ethernet network.
 A management station will have the client software installed.
 Figure 17 shows the host-agent management method.